Aleksandar Josipović

 Aleksandar Josipović (born 15 January 1981) is a French-Serbian former dancer, author, and marketing consultant.

 Biography

-Aleksandar Josipović was born on 15 January 1981 in Lazarevac, former Socialist Federal Republic of Yugoslavia, present Serbia.
+Aleksandar Josipović was born on 15 January 1981 in Lazarevac, Yugoslavia, (now Serbia).
 His dancing career began at the age of 9.

-He won 9 national championships in ballroom dancing, he was a finalist in the Golden World Cup (England) and a semifinalist in the World Cup (Hungary).
-He has danced and performed for many royal families, as well as for some countries presidents.
+He won nine national championships in ballroom dancing, he was a finalist in the Golden World Cup (England) and a semifinalist in the World Cup (Hungary).
+He has danced and performed for many royal families, as well as for the presidents of some countries.
 He holds both French and Serbian citizenship.